Oregon Trail: Wagons and pack animals

 Three types of draft and pack animals were used by Oregon Trail pioneers: oxen, mules, and horses.

-By 1842, many emigrants favored oxen—castrated bulls (males) of the genus Bos (cattle), generally over four years old—as the best animal to pull wagons, because they were docile, generally healthy, and able to continue moving in difficult conditions such as mud and snow.
+By 1842, many emigrants favored oxen— castrated bulls (males) of the genus Bos (cattle), generally over four years old; as the best animal to pull wagons, because they were docile, generally healthy, and able to continue moving in difficult conditions such as mud and snow.
 Oxen could also survive on prairie grasses and sage, unlike horses, who had to be fed.
 Moreover, oxen were less expensive to purchase and maintain than horses.
 Oxen also could stand idle for long periods without suffering damage to the feet and legs.
 Oxen were trained by leading, the use of a whip or goad, and the use of oral commands (such as "Gee" (right), "Haw" (left), and "Whoa" (stop)).
 Two oxen were typically yoked together at the neck or head; the left ox was referred to as the "near" or "nigh" ox, and the right ox as the "off" ox.
 While no reins, bits, or halters were needed, the trainer had to be forceful.
 Oxen typically traveled at a steady pace up to two miles an hour.

 One drawback of oxen was the difficulty of shoeing.
 Oxen hooves are cloven (split), and they had to be shod with two curved pieces of metal, one on each side of the hoof.
-While horses and mules allowed themselves to be shod relatively easily, the process was more difficult with oxen, which would lie down and tuck their feet under themselves.
+While horses and mules allowed themselves to be shod relatively easily, the process was more difficult with oxen, who would lie down and tuck their feet under themselves.
 As a result, several men had to lift and hold an ox while he was being shod.

 Mules were used by some emigrants.
 The competing merits of oxen and mules were hotly debated among emigrants.
 Some found oxen to be more durable.
 Others, by contrast, believed that mules were more durable, and mules may have had a lower attrition rate on the trail than oxen.
 Like oxen, mules could survive on prairie grasses.
 Mules were, however, notoriously ill-tempered.
 Mules also cost about three times as much as oxen, a deciding factor for many emigrants.

 Three types of wagons were pulled: